 Limit the amount of “off-trail” hiking

 If you are a true beginner, you might want to limit the amount of “off-trail” hiking you do for the sole reason of not getting disoriented and lost.
-Better if you restrain from going down side trails.
+Better if you refrain from going down side trails.
 However, if you do that deliberately or not deliberately, do the following: first, use sticks to mark previous locations on the trail.
 You may want to break them in half and make little symbols for the direction of travel.
 Second, bring a compass with you to try and stay oriented.
 These steps might save you some more trouble.
-If you get lost - climb up the hills for a better vantage point to look around.
+If you get lost – climb up the hills for a better vantage point to look around.
 Try to come back down the hill to find the end of the trail you followed before.
-If you still cannot find your trail, try to traverse higher hill to get a better viewing angle.
+If you still cannot find your trail, try to traverse the higher hill to get a better viewing angle.
 Once you find your trail and start locating the marks you made, the marks will make all the difference because they will show you how to make your way back to the main trail.

 Make sure you stay on the trail.
 Even by leaving your trail for just a moment, you may end up very lost and put yourself in a dangerous situation.

 Stay mindful and aware of your physical capabilities and think carefully about risk versus enjoyment.
 Knowing and being true to yourself is extremely important when in the outdoors.

 Being an outdoors lover can be very rewarding: you get to breathe deep into fresh air, connect with your body, or overcome your fears – but dire mistakes can make your life miserable.
 While knowing oneself is huge – it is also important to keep improving.
 How can you do that?
 Just follow this simple cycle: 1) gain knowledge; 2) apply it; 3) get comfortable on, and 4) repeat.

 Here are some examples of useful knowledge, actions, and tips:

 - Ask other hikers for advice on the trail even if you don’t know them.